The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Deep imaging and spectroscopic data

 The IFU spectra were spatially binned using a Voronoi tessellation\citep{Cappellari2003} to reach a minimal signal-to-noise $S/N=100$ per bin, resulting in a total of 4300 bins for NGC\,1380 and 3072 bins for NGC\,1427.
 Following earlier analysis of NGC\,1380 \citep{Sarzi2018}, the stellar kinematics were extracted by applying pPXF full-spectral fitting \citep{Cappellari2004} to the wavelength range 4750-5500 \AA.
 This yields high-quality maps of the stellar mean velocity $V$, velocity dispersion $\sigma$, and higher order velocity moments parameterised through the Gauss-Hermite (GH) coefficients $h_3$ and $h_4$.

-To obtain high-quality maps of stellar age and metallicity, the spectra were re-binned to reach $S/N=200$ for NGC\,1380, resulting in a total of 974 bins.
-While for NGC\,1427, we still used the spectra binned with $S/N=100$.
+To obtain high-quality maps of stellar age and metallicity, the spectra were spatially re-binned to reach $S/N=200$ for NGC\,1380, resulting in a total of 974 bins.
+For NGC\,1427, we kept the 3072 bins with target $S/N=100$ from above.
 Each binned spectrum was fitted with regularized pPXF \citep{Cappellari2017} using the MILES single stellar population (SSP) models \citep{miles2011} based on BaSTI isochrones \citep{Vazdekis2015}, and we assume a constant Milky Way-like Kroupa \citep{kroupa2002} stellar initial mass function.
 The models cover a wavelength range of 3540-7410 \AA, and are sampled at a spectral resolution of 2.51 \AA\, \citep{Falcon2011}.
 They include 8 values of total metallicity [M/H]=[-0.96, +0.40] dex (with a resolution between 0.14 and 0.48 dex), 33 values of age between 1.0 and 14.0 Gyr (with a resolution between 0.25 and 0.5 Gyr), and two values of [Mg/Fe]=0.0 (solar abundance) and 0.4 dex (supersolar).
 The templates with metallicity below -0.96 and age below 1.0 Gyr were excluded.
 We fitted the stellar kinematics and populations in the same run, using a multiplicative polynomial of 8th order and regularization parameter of 0.5.
 We generally followed the same approach as earlier work \citep{Pinna2019} but re-normalized the templates to get light-weighted stellar age $t$ and metallicity $Z/Z_\odot$ in each Voronoi bin.